Praz, a village in the Romandie

 3 May 2020

-Close to the Celtic settlement (oppidum) on Mont-Vully (canton of Freiburg) at Lake Morat (Murtensee or lac de Morat) lies the small village Praz.
+The small village Praz is situated near the ancient Celtic settlement (oppidum) on Mont-Vully (canton of Freiburg) at Lake Morat (Murtensee or lac de Morat).

 This small village shares in the eventful history of the Romandie or French-speaking Switzerland.
 The Celtic settlement of Mont-Vully (1 800-750 BC) is one of the remains of the tribe of the Helvetians.

-Praz became part of the Holy Roman Empire under the Duke of Zähringe afterwards, followed by the rule of the House of Savoy until the conquest by Freiburg and Bern in 1476.
+Praz became part of the Holy Roman Empire and the Duchy of Zähringen afterwards, followed by the rule of the House of Savoy until the conquest by Freiburg and Bern in 1476.

-Praz became part of the canton of Freiburg in 1803 (a decision by Napolean, Mediationsakte).
+Praz became part of the canton of Freiburg in 1803 (Mediationsakte).

-In 1850 the municipalities of Sugiez, Nant, Praz and Chaumont merged into the municipality of Vully-le-Bas or Les Quatre villages de la Rivière.
+The villages of Sugiez, Nant, Praz and Chaumont merged in 1850 into the municipality of Vully-le-Bas or Les Quatre villages de la Rivière.